Rules & Guidelines

 • Definition of Instructional Materials

-Kansas Supreme Court Rule 805(c)(4) requires that "thorough, high quality, readable, useful, and carefully prepared instructional materials must be made available to all participants by the time the program is presented, unless the Board approves the absence of instructional materials.
+Kansas Supreme Court Rule 805(c)(4) requires that "thorough, high quality, readable, useful, and carefully prepared instructional materials must be made available to all participants, unless the Board approves the absence of instructional materials.
 A brief outline without citations or explanatory notations will not be sufficient."
+The provider must distribute the materials to the participants by the end of the next business day following the program.
+This requirement must be satisfied by all courses, regardless of duration or format, in order for CLE credit to be granted.
+Exceptions to the requirement should be determined well in advance of the activity

 Purpose of the Requirement:

-• Course Preparation - It insures thorough course preparation by the provider and presenter.
+• Course Preparation -It insures thorough course preparation by the provider and presenter.
 Generally, the provider must furnish materials prepared specifically for the course and the subject matter addressed.
-The distribution of copies of cases or statutes without customized materials is not acceptable.
+The distribution of copies of cases or statutes without customized materials is not acceptable

-• Useful Materials - - It ensures that the attendees will receive materials that are useful after the course is completed.
+• Useful Materials - It ensures that the attendees will receive materials that are useful after the course is completed.
 Materials provided should be sufficient to assist the attendee when questions regarding the covered subject matter are raised at a later date and to serve as a general resource after course completion.

 • Ethics and Professionalism PrintableOnline